 Things have been rough for the NY Jets as of late.
 Not only did they lose 34-0 to the San Francisco 49ers this past weekend, but wide receiver Santonio Holmes went down on the first play of the fourth quarter with a debilitating foot injury.

-See, not all injuries to the foot involved breaking bones.
+Not all injuries to the foot involved breaking bones.
 There is a small ligament (the Lisfranc’s ligament) that connects the first and second metatarsals together (the bones that correspond with the big toe and the second toe) that pretty much maintains the structure of what we podiatrist call the forefoot.
 This ligament is so small yet so necessary, that when it is torn it leads to season ending injuries for even the highest level athletes.

 The reason that this is so is because of what we call a keystone effect.
 Imagine an old Roman arch where the block at the apex of the arch is the “keystone”.
 If something should happen to this block the entire structure will come tumbling down.
 Although when this ligament is torn your foot doesn’t just fall apart, it does how ruin the normal motion of the foot.
 As a result, any weight bearing activity one partakes in with a torn Lisfranc’s ligament becomes not only painful but is unstable thereby putting the rest of your foot and ankle at risk for injury.